Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 ALARM-ON "node-entropy" entropy value 720 is below the threshold 800

-This feature is in the beta, by default it is disabled, and could be enabled in the YAML configuration for collectorforopenshift.yaml or collectorforkubernetes.yaml (under diagnostics::node-entropy)
+This feature is in beta.
+By default, it is disabled and can be enabled in the YAML configuration for collectorforopenshift.yaml or collectorforkubernetes.yaml (under diagnostics::node-entropy).

 Release notes